CERTCC/Vultron/docs/process_models/report_management.md

 Participants can change their local state independent of the state of other Participants.
 Events within a CVD case may trigger a state transition in one Participant while no transition occurs in another.
-For example, the *notify another Participant* action in [\[eq:notify_participant\]](#eq:notify_participant){reference-type="eqref" reference="eq:notify_participant"} shows that even though the $sender$ is the one taking the action, it is the $recipient$'s state that changes.
+For example, the *notify another Participant* action in [\[eq:notify_participant\]](#eq:notify_participant){reference-type="eqref" reference="eq:notify_participant"} shows that even though the _sender_ is the one taking the action, it is the _recipient_'s state that changes.
 Table [\[tab:participant_rm_actions\]](#tab:participant_rm_actions){reference-type="ref" reference="tab:participant_rm_actions"} lists role-based actions.
 A few